Cyb2rW1z/gaf/README.md

 ![GAF](https://raw.githubusercontent.com/Cyb2rW1z/gaf/main/webfuwevfuwefbkaebfihaefjqbefqvfe.png)

-# GAF - Get All URLs and Resources
+# GAF - Get All FILEs and Resources

-GAF (Get All URLs and Resources) is a Python tool that enables you to analyze a web page by tracking and listing the resources (e.g., images, scripts, styles) found on the page and the domains from which they are loaded.
+GAF (Get All FILEs and Resources) is a Python tool that enables you to analyze a web page by tracking and listing the resources (e.g., images, scripts, styles) found on the page and the domains from which they are loaded.

 ## Usage
 1. Ensure you have Python installed on your system.